Adapting to climate change

 Our Adapting to Climate Change action plan looks at how severe climatic events could disrupt our services.
 By preparing for extreme weather, we’re making services more resilient and aiming to reduce potential damage and cost.

-To request a copy of the Adapting to Climate Change action plan, which comes with a summary and non-technical summary, email us.
+To request a copy of the Adapting to Climate Change action plan, which comes with a summary and non-technical summary, email us using the address below.

 Mini guide: Why we need to adapt

 Our mini guide explains why it’s important for us to keep adapting to, and mitigating the impact of, a changing climate.
-To request a copy of the mini guide, email us.
+To request a copy of the mini guide, email us using the address below.